Louisville Public Schools (Nebraska)

 Louisville Public Schools, officially designated as Cass County District 32, is a school district located at 202 West Third Street in Louisville, Nebraska, United States.

 The school colors are purple and gold, and its mascot is the lion.
+The school has launched many bids to expand, however each bond has failed.
+Current principal Cameron Soester has led many efforts in modernizing the building.
+He said to revolutionized the process of which is done at Louisville.